cpbotha/cpbotha.github.io/content/posts/2004-02-22-die-filthy-comment-spammers.md

   - Uncategorized

 ---
-Spammers represent the lowest form of life, as we&#8217;ve established.
-They also seem to think it a good idea to paste meaningless comments on one&#8217;s weblog in order to promote some other website.
+Spammers represent the lowest form of life, as we’ve established.
+They also seem to think it a good idea to paste meaningless comments on one’s weblog in order to promote some other website.
 This weekend, I deleted about 800 of these comments from my weblog.
 I wish these spammers all die from some extremely painful but slow-acting disease and that they also realise exactly why this is happening to them.

-In anycase, whilst waiting for my wish to come true, I&#8217;ve also installed Jay Allen&#8217;s [MT-Blacklist content filter][1] for Movable Type.
+In anycase, whilst waiting for my wish to come true, I’ve also installed Jay Allen’s [MT-Blacklist content filter][1] for Movable Type.
 It should protect all blogs hosted on cpbotha.net/weblogs.

 Cross yer fingers.